i-machine-think/machine-tasks/README.md

 \[1\] Brenden M. Lake and Marco Baroni.
 Generalization without systematicity: On the compositional skills of sequence-to-sequence recurrent networks, 2017.
 \[2\] Adam Liška, Germán Kruszewski, and Marco Baroni.
 Memorize or generalize? searching for a compositional rnn in a haystack, 2018.
+\[3\] Noah Weber, Leena Shekhar, and Niranjan Balasubramanian.
+The fine line between linguistic generalization and failure in seq2seq-attention models.
+In Workshop on new forms of generalization in deep learning and natural language processing, NAACL’18, 2018